 Genetically modified trees

 However, critics argue that not enough is known about designer trees’ effect on their natural surroundings — they could spread their genes to natural trees or increase wildfire risk, among other drawbacks.
-Still, the USDA in June gave approval for ArborGen, a biotechnology company, to begin field trials for 250,000 trees in seven southern states.
+Still, the USDA gave approval in May 2010 for ArborGen, a biotechnology company, to begin field trials for 260,000 trees in seven southern states.